 World's female foreign ministers to meet on Iran, Canada says

-Oct 19 (Reuters) - The world's female foreign ministers will discuss ongoing protests in Iran during a virtual meeting this week hosted by Canada, Canadian Minister of Foreign Affairs Mélanie Joly said in a statement on Wednesday.
+OTTAWA, Oct 19 (Reuters) - Many of the world's female foreign ministers will discuss the 'brutal' crackdown against protesters in Iran during a virtual meeting this week hosted by Canada, Canadian Minister of Foreign Affairs Melanie Joly said in a statement on Wednesday.

-Joly and her counterparts will meet on Thursday amid unrest ignited by Iranian Mahsa Amini's death last month while being held by Tehran's morality police, triggering one of the boldest challenges to the Islamic Republic since the 1979 revolution.
+Joly and 14 others will meet virtually on Thursday at 8 a.m.
+ET (12 p.m.
+GMT) to address unrest ignited by the death last month of Iranian Mahsa Amini while being held by Tehran's morality police.
+The incident has been a flashpoint for one of the boldest challenges to the Islamic Republic since the 1979 revolution.

 "My counterparts and I will gather to send a clear message: the Iranian regime must end all forms of violence and persecution against the Iranian people, including their brutal aggressions against women in particular," Joly said.